Sustainability (MSUS) Faculty and Staff

 Crystal Fortwangler Ph.D.

-Assistant Professor, Sustainability and Environmental Anthropology
+Assistant Professor of Sustainability and Anthropology

 Hometown : Pittsburgh, PA